omarchoa/dec23_mlops_accidents/README.md

 #### 5. Clone the app's GitHub repository

-[Instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for a wide variety of methods are available in the official GitHub documentation, the simplest being the execution of the following command:
+[Instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for a wide variety of methods are available in the official GitHub documentation, the simplest being the execution of the following command in the directory of your choice:

 ```shell
 git clone https://github.com/omarchoa/dec23_mlops_accidents.git